essif-lab/framework/docs/terms/data-collector.md

 The Policy must be designed in such a way that it is extendable as new features will be called for in the future.

-The ability to create new transaction contexts and the availability of the Data Collector Policy enable the Data Collector to request the Verifier component of its Owner to obtain credentials of the types that it can use to fill in the transaction form when they satisfy the verification and validation requirements of its Owner.[^7]
+The ability to create new transaction contexts and the availability of the Data Collector Policy enable the Data Collector to request the Verifier component of its Principal to obtain credentials of the types that it can use to fill in the transaction form when they satisfy the verification and validation requirements of its Principal.[^7]

 When the Verifier returns such data (which comes with a list of proofs that the Verifier has checked), the Data Collector must then validate that data, i.e. determine whether or not it is valid for the specific transaction it is assembling the data for.
 The validation rules are Party-specific and hence come from the Data Collector policy.
 For simple cases, validation can simply consist of checking whether or not all verification proofs succeeded.
-At the other end of the validation spectrum, the Data Collector itself must make validation decisions, either electronically (according to the Data Collector policy) or by ‘outsourcing’ such decisions to human Agents of its Owner by providing an appropriate validation user interface.
+At the other end of the validation spectrum, the Data Collector itself must make validation decisions, either electronically (according to the Data Collector policy) or by ‘outsourcing’ such decisions to human Agents of its Principal by providing an appropriate validation user interface.

 As long as data is needed, the Data Collector can intermittently request the verifier to produce it (or it can use other communication channels, which is outside scope for now).
 It does so until it times out, or the form has become ‘clean’.